 Finally, we headed off to dinner, at Le Robin Square, where we got a Cornish Game Hen.

 After dinner, we took the chance to see projected stories of Montreal’s history.
-The recent installment of these projectors, that actually project videos on to historic sites, was pretty cool and interactive.
+The recent installment of these projectors, projecting videos on to historic sites, was pretty cool and interactive.
 All you need to do is download the app: Montreal en Histoires.
-Then, using the app, locate the different projection sites and watch as an interactive video is displayed, telling you more about the founding and history of Montreal.
+Then, using the app, locate the different projection sites and watch as your an interactive video is displayed, telling you more about the founding and history of Montreal.

 Finally, on our last day in Montreal, we headed out to the Mile End area of Montreal City for a food tour.
 This is the more artsy/creative area of Montreal.
 It has a vibrant food scene, which we devoured.
 One of the main delicacies is the Montreal bagel, which you can find at St. Viateur’s Bagel Shop.
 Their bagels are sweeter and more doughy, than the ones you will find in NYC.
 Click here to access the Local Montreal Food Tour website.